Free Kitchen Hacks eBook

 You can opt to brush off any dirt with your fingers or a knife, or you can quickly rinse them under cool water in a colander.
 Toss them inside the colander with the water gently running over them to get all sides of the mushrooms.

-and place them on a chopping board.
-The stems on oyster mushrooms are notoriously tough, even when cooked.
+Pro tip: The stems on oyster mushrooms are notoriously tough, even when cooked, so it’s best to trim them down.

 You want it to be about 1 inch deep so that one side of the mushroom can be completely submerged in the oil before flipping it.
 Add it to a saucepan over medium heat, turn on your thermometer, and monitor the temperature of the oil.